Wheeling University

-Wheeling University (WU, formerly Wheeling Jesuit University) is a private Roman Catholic university in Wheeling, West Virginia.
-It was founded as Wheeling College in 1954 by the Society of Jesus (also known as the Jesuits) and was a Jesuit institution until 2019.
+Wheeling University (WU, formerly Wheeling Jesuit University) is a private Catholic university in Wheeling, West Virginia, United States.
+It was founded as "Wheeling College" in 1954 by the Society of Jesus (also known as the Jesuits) and was a Jesuit institution until 2019.
 Wheeling University competes in Division II of the National Collegiate Athletic Association as a member of the Mountain East Conference.

 History

 Richard Whelan, bishop of the Diocese of Wheeling, lobbied the Society of Jesus in the 19th century to establish a university in the growing city.
 Over a century later, Whelan's original vision came to fruition.
 After a donor, Sara Tracy, left her estate to the diocese, it purchased land for a Jesuit college from Mt.
 De Chantal Visitation Academy.

 Wheeling College was founded through a partnership of the Diocese of Wheeling-Charleston with the Maryland Province of the Society of Jesus.
 Ground was broken on November 24, 1953, and the college was officially incorporated on September 25, 1954.
 It opened to students on September 26, 1955.
 The establishment of the college required $2.75 million in start-up costs.
 Overcoming the difficulties of temporary facilities and a faculty of twelve Jesuit priests and four lay professors, the school grew considerably.

 For the 1987–1988 school year, the university became Wheeling Jesuit College, and in July 1996, gained university status.

 In 2012, university leadership was accused by the federal government of misappropriating NASA grant money received for sponsored programs.
 Wheeling Jesuit settled with the federal government in 2015, paying $2.3 million in restitution.

-In March 2013, the university announced the selection of Fr.
-James Fleming as its tenth president.
+In March 2013, the university announced the selection of James Fleming as its tenth president.
 Fleming took office effective July 1, 2013.
 Fleming resigned from the presidency on January 3, 2017.

-In 2019, the school eliminated majors in history, theology, philosophy, literature and engineering, and cut 20 of the university's full-time faculty members.
+In 2019, the school eliminated majors in history, theology, philosophy, literature, and engineering and cut 20 of the university's full-time faculty members.

-In March 2021, the Higher Learning Commission placed the university on probation after it failed to meet several accreditation criteria.